openbmc/docs/security/obmc-security-response-team-guidelines.md

 1. Handle new problem reports.
     - Within a day, acknowledge you received the report.
       Note that reports are archived in the mailing list.
-    - Communicate within the security response team, typically be cc'ing the openbmc-security email list.
+    - Communicate within the security response team, typically by cc'ing the openbmc-security email list.

 2. Analyze the problem and engage collaborators as needed (upstream,